wbstack/api/src/database/mw/README.md

 ### Generating clean / fresh SQL

-FIXME: why is LocalSettings copied into this process?
-We just remove it and dont use it?
-Or?

 Make sure you have updated the docker-compose-clean.yml to:
  - Include the latest version of the Mediawiki image with the new code added but not loaded
- - Update LocalSettings.php to match produciton ish (+ new extensions loaded)
- - doMaintenance.php override is up to date (with the current MW version loaded)
+ - Update maintWikWiki.json to match the defaults needs to load all extension from the mw image

 **Start the setup:**